StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 * Fixed issue with Kubernetes deployment that redirects users to the webuiconfig instead of StackState application.
 STAC-9811
 * Fixed issue where check updating would retry indefinitely when an element is already gone.
 STAC-9323
 * Fixed issue that redirected users to a stream URL instead of the StackState application.
 STAC-9186
-* Fixed issue where component version information was not properly merged during synchronization.
+* Fixed issue where component version information wasn't properly merged during synchronization.
 STAC-8624
 * Fixed issue where state service could not find some elements due to querying with an incomplete time slice.
 STAC-8195
 * Propagation function will be re evaluated for all related components when the body of the function changes.
 STAC-4114